National Scholarship - UK

 These aims, which are set out in our strategic plan, reflect our belief that everyone who has the potential and ambition to succeed in higher education should have equal opportunity and support to do so, regardless of background, family income or disability."

 The Office for Fair Access assisted in the creation of the National Scholarship Programme in 2012-2013.
 The purpose was to provide non-repayable financial support to lower-income students.-

 The National Scholarship Programme

-The National Scholarship was created to directly benefit individual, eligible students; it was implemented in 2012, for students entering higher education that autumn.
-Starting with £50m as support for students and growing by an added £50m each school year, the programme would reach £150m by 2014-2015.
-Each year the program would be reviewed and amended based on results shown.
-Each individual institution within the English region would be responsible for awarding the scholarship to students based on criteria and need, and should display the awards on the institution websites.
+The National Scholarship was created to benefit an individual, eligible students directly; it was implemented in 2012, for students entering higher education that autumn.
+Starting with £50m as support for students and growing by an added £50m each school year, the program would reach £150m by 2014-2015.
+Each year the program would be reviewed and amended based on the results shown.
+Each institution within the English region would be responsible for awarding the scholarship to students based on criteria and need and should display the awards on the institution's websites.

 Who Can Participate